Digital Skills for Business and Computing Level 5 NC

 You can use the above QR code to connect directly to the course details.

-Apply for Computing with Digital Media Level 5 NC
+Apply for Digital Skills for Business and Computing Level 5 NC

 We are delighted that you are thinking about studying at UHI Argyll.
 UHI Argyll operates a fair and open admissions system committed to equality of opportunity and non-discrimination.
 We consider all applications on merit and on the basis of ability to achieve, without discrimination on grounds of age, disability, gender identity, marriage and civil partnership, pregnancy and maternity status, race, religion and/or belief, sex, sexual orientation or socio-economic background.
 We welcome applications from all prospective students and aim to provide appropriate and efficient services to students with disabilities.